If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 • Keep language straightforward and avoid jargon.

-• Speak directly to te tamaiti.
+• Speak directly to te tamaiti or rangatahi.

 • Consider information that may be generated through gestures, facial expressions and behaviours.